how much water should I drink every day?

 - Are sick (such as having the ‘flu) or have a health condition such as diabetes, cystic fibrosis or kidney disease.

 Kids need plenty of fluids as they can get dehydrated more easily than adults.
 And older people may need more fluids because of health conditions, including urinary tract infections.

-The average person gets about 20% of their water for the day from food.
-An apple is 84% water, lettuce (95%) watermelon (92%), carrot (87%), bananas (74%) and broccoli (91%).
+The average person gets about 20 per cent of their water for the day from food.
+An apple is 84 per cent water, lettuce (95 per cent) watermelon (92 per cent), carrot (87 per cent), bananas (74 per cent) and broccoli (91 per cent).

-But when it comes to the crunch you can’t beat a glass of chilled, refreshing water to quench your thirst … and stay hydrated.
+When it comes to the crunch you can’t beat a glass of chilled, refreshing water to quench your thirst … and stay hydrated.

 more from BIBO